A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 Food and drinks

-Bring your own snacks or a small lunch if you can.
-Food is available on Liberty Island and even on the ferry, but to be honest it is way overpriced and really low in quality (think junk / fast food).
+Bring your own snacks or a small lunch if you can because food options are limited.
+There is a café on Liberty Island and one on Ellis Island but they are very basic and prices ridiculous.
+There is a café on the ferry too, but it is even more overpriced and really low in quality (think junk / fast food).

 Further Readings